 Have Someone Else Negotiate For You

 Do you hate negotiating with companies?
 No one likes calling and talking to call center representatives, so you definitely aren’t alone.
-If you’d rather pay someone else to see if they can lower your cell phone bill for you without lowering the service you get, consider using a service like Bill Fixers.
+If you’d rather pay someone else to see if they can lower your cell phone bill for you without lowering the service you get, consider using a service like Trim.

-Bill Fixers will negotiate your cell phone bill for you on your behalf in exchange for half of the first year savings they secure.
+Bill Fixers will negotiate your cell phone bill for you on your behalf in exchange for half of the first-year savings they secure.
 Bill Fixers’ business is negotiating, so they know the best offers out there and when to push a call center representative for a better deal.

 If you know you won’t call to negotiate, using Bill Fixers is a no-brainer.
 If they can’t secure savings, you don’t pay anything.